 When I was ten, my oldest brother died in a car accident.
-He was 17, a senior in high school and he died only three months before his 18th birthday.
+He was 17, a senior in high school, and he died only three months before his 18th birthday.

 Losing my big brother exasperated my worries and made the fear I struggled with seem insurmountable.

 At just ten years old, standing huddled in the street between our house and the neighbors, I heard the words coming from my dad’s shaky voice that would change our family forever.
-“There was an accident and your brother died.”
-I had four brothers, so when he said “brother” I wasn’t sure who he was talking about.
+“There was an accident, and your brother died.”
+I had four brothers, so when he said “brother,” I wasn’t sure who he was talking about.
 I looked over and saw James standing next to me sobbing, Robert, several feet behind my dad, face stained with tears.
-And there, next to my mom just a short distance behind us, my littlest brother, Daniel, oblivious to any crisis since he was six.
+And there, next to my mom just a short distance behind us, my littlest brother, Daniel, oblivious to any crisis since he was five.

 Dad was laughing as he spoke, which confused and upset me.
 I gazed upwards, seeing his dark-rimmed glasses with the sun just behind him peeking through the trees.
-Hearing unfamiliar noises slipping from between his lips, I realized then that his laughing was actually gut-wrenching sobs.
+Hearing unfamiliar noises slipping from between his lips, I realized then that his laughing was gut-wrenching sobs.
 I had never heard my father cry before and mistook it for laughing.
 An anguish I couldn’t comprehend passed from his lungs into the warm September air.

-We spent the next several days in a haze as my mom and dad laid their oldest son to rest in a cemetery on a hill…far too soon.
+We spent the next several days in a haze as my mom and dad laid their oldest son to rest in a cemetery on a hill—far too soon.

-And their only daughter became entangled with fear that would, unfortunately, follow her closely the rest of her life.
+And their only daughter became entangled with fear that would, unfortunately, follow her closely for the rest of her life.

 The painful reality of life and death